iMissile/Self.Writing/Notes/DataScience_notes.md

 # 15.05.2020
 ## R
 - COOL!
 [Intro to {polite} Web Scraping of Soccer Data with R!](https://ryo-n7.github.io/2020-05-14-webscrape-soccer-data-with-R/)
-- [Интересный кейс с дебагом от Хадли]().
-To demonstrate the basic debugging approach, I’ll show you a little problem I encountered when writing Section 10.1.2.
-I’ll first show you the basic context, then you’ll see a problem I resolved without interactive debugging tools, a problem that required interactive debugging, and discover a final suprise.
 - COOL!
 [The prettyunits package](https://github.com/r-lib/prettyunits) formats quantities in human readable form.
 Currently time units and information (i.e. bytes) are supported.
 - COOL! [r-lib/later](https://github.com/r-lib/later).
 Schedule an R function or formula to run after a specified period of time.